emile22/draft-stephan-ai-agent-6g/draft-stephan-ai-agent-6g.md

 Currently Service-Based Architecture (SBA) defines discovery as the process by which Network Functions (NFs) locate and select other NFs that provide required services.
-This process is mediated by the Network Repository Function (NRF, SCF ...), which stores and exposes NF profiles containing service names, versions, and operational states.
+This process is mediated by the Network Repository Function (NRF), which stores and exposes NF profiles containing service names, versions, and operational states.

-The emergence of AI functions including autonomous agents, inference services, and retrieval-augmented generation (RAG) components, intend based exchanges, training ... challenges this model.
+The emergence of AI functions including autonomous agents, inference services, and retrieval-augmented generation (RAG) components, intend based exchanges, training challenges this model.
 AI functions behave as both clients and servers within this ecosystem (but in 5G, almost every NF both exposes and consumes services too).
 These entities behave as application-layer servers that expose capabilities such as reasoning, summarization, optimization, or prediction, and as clients when they consume telemetry, policy, or contextual information